 Strategy Timeframe 4.1.
-Advocate for culturally responsive anti- displacement policies in Santa Rosa and Sonoma Valley that support older adults and adults with disabilities from communities of color and other underserved groups, regardless of their immigration status.
+Advocate for culturally responsive antidisplacement policies in Santa Rosa and Sonoma Valley that support older adults and adults with disabilities from communities of color and other underserved groups, regardless of their immigration status.
 Short term (1-2 years) - Advocacy Long term (5-10 years) - Systems change 4.2.
-Improve mobility, accessibility, and access to transportation information for older adults, adults with disabilities, and their families-particularly those from communities of color and other underserved groups.
+Improve access to culturally responsive in-home and long-term services that meet the needs of older adults, adults with disabilities, and multigenerational households in communities of color and other underserved areas, supporting their ability to age in place.
 Short term (1-2 years) - Advocacy Long term (5-10 years) - Systems change